inbo/n2kanalysis/README.md

 ## Folder structure

-The folder structure is that of a typical R packages with the mandatory `R` folder (definition of the functions) and `man` (helpfiles in Rd format). `inst` is an optional folder in which some auxiliary scripts are stored.
-The optional `test` folder contains the unit tests using the infrastructure from the `testthat` package.
+The folder structure is that of a typical R package with the mandatory `R` folder (definition of the functions) and `man` (helpfiles in Rd format). `inst` is an optional folder in which some auxiliary scripts are stored.
+The optional `tests` folder contains the unit tests using the infrastructure from the `testthat` package.

 ```
 n2kanalysis